MicrosoftDocs/azure-docs/articles/app-service/environment/migrate.md

 - If your existing App Service Environment uses a custom domain suffix, you have to configure custom domain suffix for your App Service Environment v3 during the migration process.
   - If you no longer want to use a custom domain suffix, you can remove it once the migration is complete.

-App Service Environment v3 doesn't support the following features that you may be using with your current App Service Environment v1 or v2.
+App Service Environment v3 doesn't support the following features that you can be used with your current App Service Environment v1 or v2.

 - Configuring an IP-based TLS/SSL binding with your apps.
 - App Service Environment v3 doesn't fall back to Azure DNS if your configured custom DNS servers in the virtual network aren't able to resolve a given name.
 If this behavior is required, ensure that you have a forwarder to a public DNS or include Azure DNS in the list of custom DNS servers.